The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Fucking kids.

-I tweeted yesterday, not even the mafia draws a line at kids.
+Not even the mafia draws a line at kids.

-And everyone's like, No, yeah, definitely no kids.
+And everyone's like, no, yeah, definitely no kids.

-But that's a fucking mafia.
+That's a fucking mafia.

 These people cut heads off and leave them on fucking mattresses and shit, but they won't fuck with kids because they're better people than the fucking media.